jimfinnis/jcf12/content/teaching/CS123/examples/refs2/index.md

 First, we don't need to show all the memory in a single column - we can split that column up into sections for the local variables and the two objects.
-We haven't changed anything in the computer or in the program, we've just moved things around in the diagram:
+We won't changed anything in the computer or in the program, we'll just move things around in the diagram:

 {{< svg src="diag2.svg" title="Memory diagram split into sections" >}}

 When Java allocates memory, creates an object and returns a reference, we don't need to know the numerical value of the reference.
 The actual location in memory is just a number, but we don't need to see it printed out or ever treat it as a number.
-That means we can remove the address numbers from the diagram:
+That means we can remove the address numbers from the
+diagram:

 {{< svg src="diag3.svg" title="Address numbers removed" >}}

 Note that the references are now shown as the starting points of arrows, pointing at the block of memory (the object) they refer to.
-We can swap over the "variable name" section and the contents section, to make it easier to read:
+We can swap over the "variable name" section and the contents section, to make it easier to
+read:

 {{< svg src="diag4.svg" title="Variable name and contexts section swapped over" >}}